eInfraCentral/eic-analytics/README.md

 MYSQL_ROOT_PASSWORD=mystrongpassword docker-compose up
 ```

-You can now access your instance on the port 80 of the IP of your machine (not recommended for production).
+You can now access your instance on the port 8084 of the IP of your machine.

 ## Access it from Internet